Ladrillo/devcontainer-python/README.md

     OPENAI_API_KEY=abcd
     ```

     This is an example.
-Replace `abcd` with desired values.
+Replace `abcd` with desired value.

 2. Reopen the project in a dev container.

-3. Install dependencies for your project:
+3. Upgrade existing global packages to the versions shown in requirements.txt:

     ```bash
-    pip install openai
+    pip install -r requirements.txt
     ```

-4. Update your requirements.txt file:
+4. Install new dependencies for your project:

     ```bash
-    pip freeze > requirements.txt
+    pip install openai && pip freeze > requirements.txt
     ```

 5. Have fun!